 The Red Wattle is a large, red hog with a fleshy “wattle” attached to each side of the neck.
 These wattles are a single-gene characteristic with no know function; they usually pass to crossbred offspring.
 The breed is unique to North America making them especially valuable genetically.

 The origin of the Red Wattle hog is obscure, but red hogs with wattles have been known in North America since at least the mid-1800s.
 It is believed that their ancestors were introduced through the Gulf of Mexico and spread throughout the country.
 The modern Red Wattle hogs trace their roots to the 20th-century descendants of the wattled pigs from Texas.

 In the mid-1980s, The Livestock Conservancy facilitated a meeting of Red Wattle breeders to encourage them to unify their efforts to benefit the breed.
 The breeders preferred to continue with the three-registry system they had at the time.
 The Conservancy’s 1990 census reported 272 purebred registered offspring.
 In 1999, Jerry Russell began to search for Red Wattle hogs, but only found 42 breeding animals belonging to six breeders.
 None of the three registries had registered stock in years.

 The Red Wattle Hog Association was founded in 2001 with the support and encouragement of The Livestock Conservancy.
 Beginning with only 8 members, the breed association continues to grow and support the breed throughout America.
-Currently, there are approximately 100 members with more than 100 purebred hogs registered annually.

 Did you know: